 - Only volunteers and staff are allowed inside the GUEST HOUSE premises.
 Patients and students are allowed in the CLINIC and YOUTH CLUB only. - IN/OUT status for each expat and local staff must be updated on board at all times.
-Local staff are also required to sign in and out on a separate sheet for per diem salary. - For security reason always take a fully charged phone with you when you leave the compound and make sure your phone number is written in the contact list. - English is the official language for everybody (Italian and Likpalpalm are restricted). - Opening hours (ring bell) for activities at the CLINIC and YOUTH CLUB are: - 8am to 1pm for MORNING activities (Outdoor and Indoor) - 3pm to 6pm for AFTERNOON activities (Indoor). - Out of these times the compound is closed and silence must be kept.
+Local staff are also required to sign in and out on a separate sheet for per diem salary. - For security reason always take a fully charged phone with you when you leave the compound and make sure your phone number is written in the contact list. - English is the official language for everybody (Italian and Likpalpalm are restricted). - Opening hours (ring bell) for activities at the CLINIC and YOUTH CLUB are: - 8am to rpm for MORNING activities (Outdoor and Indoor) - 3pm to 6pm for AFTERNOON activities (Indoor). - The gate opens at 7am and closes at 7pm

 - Meals are provided to international expats according to schedule.
 The cook will announce by radio (and wind bell) when the food is ready.
-For late comers the food will be kept in the kitchen.
 Tea break is at 10am and 5pm.
+Aperó is at 5pm.
 No eating in the house is allowed out of these times.
 Local staff willing to stay for lunch are required to write their names for each day on the board and inform the cook.
 Exceptions are not permitted. - Sachet water is free.
 Bottled water is paid by expats.
 Soft drinks are for sale. - Do not smoke or drink alcohol during working hours and in the community. - Always save WATER and ELECTRICITY.
 You may experience shortages at all times. - Wi-fi will be available on Wednesdays and Sundays or for emergency needs.
 A computer with internet access in the office will be available for expats during leisure time. - The pick-up must be available for expats at all times during ACTION.
-Movements must be always announced by radio and validated by the Project Coordinator. - Bikes are personally assigned by LogCo and are available for staff only.
+Movements must be always announced by radio and validated by the Head of Mission (HoM). - Bikes are personally assigned by LogCo and are available for renting by staff only.
 Any fault or broken part is everyone's personal responsibility.
-The following rule applies: if you break it, you repair it! - Keep the place clean and tidy, do not throw rubbish around the compound.
+The following rule applies: if you break it, you repair it!
+A deposit fee is requested. - Keep the place clean and tidy, do not throw rubbish around the compound.
 Security staff must collect and burn garbage every day. - Do not take anything from the project's properties without permission.
 Beware of thieves at all times even amongst expats and local staff. - Stealing, fighting or aggressive behaviour is not tolerated and will always result in permanent expulsion from the project.